Fully Insured • Toronto & GTA & Beyond • Free same-day quotes • 1-year workmanship warranty

 When is the best time to paint a home's exterior in Toronto?+

 Late May through early October.
-We monitor humidity, dew point, and overnight lows to make sure each coat cures properly.
-Outside peak season we still handle small touch-ups when conditions allow.
+The Ontario exterior season is short, so the calendar fills fast.
+We watch humidity, dew point, and overnight lows so each coat cures before the temperature drops.
+Outside the season we still handle small touch-ups when conditions allow.

 How long does an exterior repaint take?+

 Yes.
-We use breathable, masonry-rated coatings and complete any tuck-pointing or repair work first.
-Brick is a one-way decision — once painted it requires repainting on a cycle, so we'll talk you through pros and cons before recommending it.
+For brick we use breathable, masonry-rated coatings and finish any tuck-pointing first.
+Painting brick is a one-way decision — once coated it has to be repainted on a cycle, so we walk you through that before recommending it.
+Stucco gets cracks filled and a masonry primer before topcoat.

 What warranty comes with an exterior project?+

-Every exterior project comes with a 1-year written workmanship warranty from Lince's Painting, plus the manufacturer's product warranty on the coatings used (typically 7–25 years depending on product).
+Every exterior project carries a 1-year written workmanship warranty from Lince's Painting, on top of the manufacturer's product warranty on the coatings (typically 7–25 years depending on the line).
+We're $2M insured and WSIB compliant, so your property is covered while we're on it.